hubgit122/Quantitative-Analysis/README.md

 > Before running it, you should have [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or JRE8 installed on your device.

 ## 5. `sendkey.exe`
 > If you are using the eastmoney client-end software, just open it and double click one of the items listed in the query result.
-Then you can see the activite window is changed to the eastmoney.exe and the corresponding stock is displayed in it.
+Then you can see the activate window is changed to the eastmoney.exe and the corresponding stock is displayed in it.
 > This exe file is to carry out the steps for you.

 # 二、Usage